DearCodingCathy/SEPHONEY/README.md

 > The Minimum Viable Product should be a well-planned and easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **Sephoney** MVP consist of multiple pages and components, that will come together to make a fully functional ecommerce site.
-For MVP, I will start with creating routs from page to page, there after I will render the data from the API, and esure all components are functional fro there._
+For MVP, I will start with creating routs from page to page, there after I will render the data from the API, and esure all components are functional from there!_

 <br>